gvwilson/sdxpy/src/perf/index.md

 Notice that `DfCol`'s constructor does *not* have the same [%i "signature" %] as `DfRow`'s.
 At some point in our code we have to decide which of the two classes to construct.
-If we design our code well that decision will be made in exactly one place and everything else will rely solely on the common interface defined by `DataFrame`.
+If we design our code well,
+that decision will be made in exactly one place and everything else will rely solely on the common interface defined by `DataFrame`.
 But since we have to type a different class name at the point of construction, it's OK for the constructors to be different.